 4. You must now create a cell partition.
 Select Cells, Right Click, and Select 'New Partition'.

 5. Enter a partition name for the parts, if it's a library you're converting, simply use

 the Library Name and hit OK.
 The library that will be imported to is the TI

 6. At this point, run the translator, select Xpedition, select Direct Import, set the library name to this library (it will change the library directory automatically), and hit Create.
 The translator will now import the parts into the newly created library.
 Once again, you can do this with an existing library, you simply must ensure that no cells you are creating currently exist in the existing library.
 Simply delete them manually or start a new library.

 LIMITATION NOTE - this limitation is for the Xpedition Direct Interface only, the Encrypted HKP option works fine.
 Although the values are correct, the proper units don't transfer properly directly to Xpedition.
 If you use "mm", you need to manually change to "mm" in Xpedition; you should already have the right values.

 In order for the Direct Import to work with VX.1, you're going to need to make the following change, as well as have two available licenses of the Mentor Library Manager:

-Right click on the Library Expert desktop icon and select the "Properties" option and change the "Target" to be:
+Right click on the Footprint Expert desktop icon and select the "Properties" option and change the "Target" to be:

 NOTE: We recommend creating a TEST partition, don't risk writing to a good one!
 It's recommended you have a partition dedicated to your personal work in process cells.
 Then you can setup your PCB Libraries install to point to your personal cell partition.
 You can then test or tweak the cell in the working directory before moving it to your production locations.